CentroEPiaggio/unipi-grasp-datasets/README.md

 4. Upload the setup for the experiment with `roslaunch scenario1 uploadSetup.launch`.

 5. Setup the registration environment (ToDo).
+In the visualization you see processed information, however, only sensor data (raw and calibrated) is recorded in the bag files.
+Parameters are saved to disk.

 6. Perform and record the action.
 Subjects must:
 	- Play the hand at rest position and wait for 2 seconds (start recording).